Shopping for a new Chevrolet Cruze?

 4-Door Sedan 2LTTurbocharged Gas I4, 1.4L

 |$ 20,443||$ 21,295|

-For 2014, there are now three different Cruze engine options: turbocharged 1.4-liter and conventional 1.8-liter gasoline engines, and the 2.0-liter turbodiesel.
-The smaller (but pricier) engine in most LT and all LTZ models is by far the better choice.
+For 2014, there are now three different Cruze engine options: turbocharged 1.4-liter and conventional 1.8-liter gasoline engines, plus the diesel.
+The smaller (but pricier) engine in most LT and all LTZ models is by far the better choice for gasoline models.
 It's smoother, more refined, more fun to drive, and more fuel efficient too.
 It can be paired with a six-speed manual gearbox, but most buyers will opt for the six-speed automatic.
 The 1.8-liter four is the cheaper base engine, but it's noisy and coarse when pressed.

 You'll get the best gas mileage from the Cruze Eco model with the smaller engine and the manual; it's rated at 33 mpg combined.
 That Eco model has some additional weight reductions and aero tweaks to achieve that figure; the rest of the gasoline lineup ranges from 27 to 30 mpg combined.

 On the road, the Cruze rides well, and the gasoline models are some of the quietest highway cruisers in the class, damping out wind and road noise and absorbing road shocks well.
 It's not the sportiest compact car--leave that to Mazda or Ford--but its absorbent suspension and quiet cabin will keep most passengers happy.
 The ride can be on the firm side, especially in the fuel-efficient models with low-rolling-resistance tires.

 Inside, the Cruze is a good option for taller drivers.
 There's lots of headroom, due to that low seating position, and the front seats adjust over a lengthy range, accommodating long-legged occupants well.
 Only in back does its compact size betray you: The Cruze is just too narrow for three adults in the rear.